-Often a trauma causing the tendon along the back of the finger to tear then causes the middle joint to be unable to straighten.
-Without treatment, this stretching over the middle joint causes the tendons at the end joint to over-work, causing the tip of the finger to hyperextend.
+A Boutonniere deformity is caused by a change in the balance of muscles/tendons in the finger, often from an original trauma that has not been appropriately managed or treated in the past.
+If there is damage to the tendon along the back of the hand that is left untreated, the tear can prevent the middle joint from straightening.
+Without treatment, this stretching over the middle joint can cause the tendons at the end joint to over-work, causing the tip of the finger to hyperextend.
 Depending on the original injury and time since injury, treatment can differ.

 Boutonniere deformity is the term used to describe the finger when it is flexed at the proximal interphalangeal joint (middle joint) and hyperextended at the distal interphalangeal joint (end joint or fingertip).
 It is usually a result of trauma and is caused by a rupture or tear to the central slip.
 A boutonniere deformity can also be the result of a laceration injury to the central slip and dorsal capsule or can be secondary to a burn injury and rheumatoid arthritis.

 A boutonniere deformity results when the triangular ligament and the central slip of the extensor tendon are disrupted.
 This disruption of the ligament and tendon causes the lateral bands to displace volarly.
 This results in forced flexion of the finger, and subsequent limitation of the DIP joint to extend.
 Over time, the oblique retinacular ligament gradually contracts or tightens.